fiskl-accounting/help-docs/docs/getting-started/bank-data-import.md

   ></iframe>
 </div>

+---

-Steps to create a **Bank** Ledger account for bank transactions.
+### Steps to Bank Ledger Account

 These are for regular bank accounts like Checking, Savings and Debit accounts.

 - Naviget to the Chart of Accounts [Chart of Accounts](https://my.fiskl.com/accounting/chart)
 - In `Assets` `Cash and Cash Equivalents` choose to add a new account using the plus icon